 For small domestic orders, providing they fit in the boxes, it is really hard to beat USPS Regional Rate Box A or Regional Rate Box B (though they are not always cheaper than Flat Rate or other shipping methods.
 Regional Rate C boxes have been discontinued.

-*Note - Weight restrictions may vary by country depending on the shape/weight.
-Shipping via the USPS "Choose Your Own Box" method may be cheaper than Flat Rate.
-For domestic shipments, shipping via Regional Rate Box A or Box B is normally substantially cheaper than Medium or Large Flat Rate.
+*Note - Flat rate pricing and weight restrictions vary by country.
+Depending on the shape/weight, shipping via the USPS "Choose Your Own Box" method may be cheaper than Flat Rate.
+For domestic shipments east of the Mississippi River, shipping via Regional Rate Box A or Box B is normally substantially cheaper than Medium or Large Flat Rate.
+I use the option whenever possible.

 I can arrange shipment via ocean freight to most countries through my customs broker at Seamodal, but pricing is based on a minimum weight or crate size (generally a cubic meter).
 Because the Port of Norfolk, VA is primarily a container port, less than a container load (LCL) shipments are transported by truck to the Port of Charleston or Port of New York for consolidation, i.e., to be added to a container headed to the destination port until it is filled.
 So while Ocean Freight rates will definitely be less than Air Freight, total shipment time can be 6-8 weeks depending on how long it takes to consolidate a container and other factors.